 Human Resource And Management

-Many definitions of strategic management accounting have been researched and recommended by well-known researchers over last thirty years.
-However, a single consolidated definition is still not available that defines what strategic management accounting practices and techniques are and why are they applied.
-Some definitions suggested by researchers are as follow
+Many definitions of strategic management accounting have been researched and recommended by well-known researchers over the last thirty years.
+However, a single consolidated definition is still not available that defines what strategic management accounting practices and techniques are and why they are applied.
+Some definitions suggested by researchers are as follows:

-Strategic management accounting pays importance to internal, external and both financial and non-financial information to make strategic decisions.
+Strategic management accounting pays importance to internal, external, and both financial and non-financial information in making strategic decisions.

 Strategic management accounting is an amalgamation of accounting and management practices to attain a strategic position in the market and to make a strategic decision.
 Strategic management accounting utilizes information available to make a strategic decision by using management accounting practices and techniques.

-Thus there are several definitions available that define strategic management accounting.
-However, still, there is no specific definition of what actually strategic management accounting is and what techniques it covers.
+Thus, there are several definitions available for strategic management accounting.
+However, there is still no specific definition of what strategic management accounting actually is and what techniques it covers.

 Management accounting has three main purposes.
 The first purpose is the proper allocation of cost.
 This allows managers to report financial figures in annual reports.
-The second purpose of the management accounting is the utilization of information to make decisions.
+The second purpose of management accounting is the utilization of information to make decisions.
 The third purpose is to provide information for evaluation and control.
-There are few points that distinguish tradition management accounting from new strategic management accounting practices.
+There are a few points that distinguish traditional management accounting from new strategic management accounting practices.
 Traditional management accounting reported information for financial reporting purposes.
-It ignored the utilization of this information in decision making.
-Traditional management accounting focused on internal and part information.
+It ignored the utilization of this information in decision-making.
+Traditional management accounting focuses on internal and part information.
 It ignored external trends and information sources.
 Traditional management accounting failed due to many reasons.
 First, it failed to make sound decisions because decisions were based on past and internal data and information available.
 Traditional management accounting didn’t focus on external information to predict future trends as it solely relied on internal information.
 Information present in annual reports fulfilled the purpose of financial reporting only.
-Thus using such information for decision making led to failed and incompetent decisions.
-New strategic management accounting focuses on all types of information both internally and externally available to make informed decisions and to aid in planning and control (Ward, 1992).
+Thus, using such information for decision-making led to failed and incompetent decisions.
+New strategic management accounting focuses on all types of information, both internally and externally, available to make informed decisions and to aid in planning and control (Ward, 1992).

-Traditional management accounting didn’t focus on future decision making.
+Traditional management accounting didn’t focus on future decision-making.
 It paid emphasis on historical data and internally generated information to make decisions.
-However currently as business environment has changed, business decisions cannot be made primarily depending on internally available data.
-Managers have to focus on what wasn’t done that lead to failed decision making.
-Current strategic management accounting if future-oriented.
-It pays attention to internal as well as external information to make decisions in order to stay ahead of competitors and to satisfy stakeholder’s needs.
+However, as the business environment has changed, business decisions cannot be made primarily based on internally available data.
+Managers have to focus on what wasn’t done, which leads to failed decision-making.
+Current strategic management accounting is future-oriented.
+It pays attention to internal as well as external information to make decisions in order to stay ahead of competitors and satisfy stakeholder’s needs.
 Traditional management accounting only paid attention to financial figures.
-However, the non-financial information is as important as financial information to make decisions.
-Non-financial information yield valuable information about changing industry trends, customers preferences and latest technique.
+However, non-financial information is as important as financial information in making decisions.
+Non-financial information yields valuable information about changing industry trends, customer preferences, and the latest techniques.
 Traditional management accounting ignored non-financial information.
 Current strategic management accounting pays much attention to both financial and non-financial information to guide business moves and decisions in the future.
 Strategic management accounting focuses on broad sources of information to make decisions about the future.
-It utilizes financial and non-financial information, external and internal information and both informal and formal sources of information to make strategic decisions.
-Traditional manage account paid much emphasis to formal sources of information.
-Informal information sources like newspaper article on competitors and other such information are as important as formal sources of information to make a decision.
+It utilizes financial and non-financial information, external and internal information, and both informal and formal sources of information to make strategic decisions.
+Traditional management accounts paid much emphasis to formal sources of information.
+Informal information sources like newspaper articles on competitors and other such information are as important as formal sources of information to make a decision.

 Strategic management accounting plays an integral role in utilizing information from various sources to formulate specific strategies such as cost leadership or other such strategies.
-Effective utilization of information helps the organization to increase their market share and to improve its position in the market.
-Effective utilization of strategic management accounting practices plays an integral role in staying ahead of competitors and to earn huge profits.
-Huge profits mean that the organization is able to discover more opportunities and to tap into a new a market.
-Strategic management accounting also guides in critical decision making where managers have to evaluate different options or to decide which alternative to choose.
-For strategic management, accounting can guide whether organizations need to open or shut a specific business unit to maximize profits and to cut down expenses.
+Effective utilization of information helps the organization to increase its market share and to improve its position in the market.
+Effective utilization of strategic management accounting practices plays an integral role in staying ahead of competitors and earning huge profits.
+Huge profits mean that the organization is able to discover more opportunities and tap into a new market.
+Strategic management accounting also guides critical decision-making where managers have to evaluate different options or decide which alternative to choose.
+For strategic management, accounting can guide whether organizations need to open or shut a specific business unit to maximize profits and cut down expenses.

-In summary differences between traditional management accounting and strategic management accounting are given below:
+In summary, the differences between traditional management accounting and strategic management accounting are given below:

 Traditional management accounting Strategic management accounting